RenderKit/ospray/README.md

 memory.
 However, opaque arrays dictate the cost of copying data into it, which should be kept in mind.

-Thus the most efficient way to specify a data array from the application is to created a shared data array, which is done with
+Thus, the most efficient way to specify a data array from the application is to created a shared data array, which is done with

 ``` {.cpp}
 OSPData ospNewSharedData(const void *sharedData,